More than 250 have people died while trying to take selfies, study finds

 The study said more than 72 percent of the deaths were men, and drowning was the most common cause of death during a selfie-taking attempt.

-"Although our study has enlisted the largest number of selfie deaths and incidents till date, this is just the tip of iceberg," reads an excerpt from the study.
+"Although our study has enlisted the largest number of selfie deaths and incidents till date, this is just the tip of iceberg," an excerpt from the study reads.
 "Many cases are not reported."

 Researchers advise the creation of "no-selfie" zones at high-risk areas including bodies of water, mountain peaks and tall buildings.